 A similar assessment can be made for the used prices in Michel. €200 for used stamps of the first printing is about right, though the 5 Dong value in red appears to be rarer than the 2 Dong value in brown and so should be valued a bit higher.
 Due to very high inflation the 5 Dong standard letter tariff was only in force for a few months and so it is logical that fewer cancelled stamps should survive.
 However, pricing used stamps of the second printing with only €20 does not make any sense when one considers that they are hardly ever offered in the market place.
 As a matter of fact, as demonstrated with the seven specimens above, timely cancelled 2 Dong values in light-brown appear to be rarer than the cancelled brown version.
 Also the total lack of any timely cancelled 5 Dong values in red-orange indicates that the second printing is actually more rare cancelled than the first printing.
 Again, this all makes sense, if one presumes that most of the stamps from the first printing were all used up prior to the second printing being made.

 Beware of forged cancellations and cancellations that were applied long after the stamps were issued.
 Below are two sheets that were sold by Cotevina in the 1990s.
 The sheets are of the second printing (light-brown and orange-red) and they were all cancelled in February of 1990 or more than 40 years after the stamps were issued.
 Since all North Vietnamese stamps from 1945 until today are still valid for postage one cannot call these cancelations forgeries.
-However, since the country’s currency has been devalued twice (by a factor 10 in 1954 and a factor of 1,000 in 1959) the nominal of these stamps today would only amount to 0.0002 or 0.0005 current Dong which made them basically worthless in 1990 when the standard letter rate amounted to 100 Dong.
+However, since the country’s currency has been devalued three times (by a factor 10 in 1953, a factor of 1,000 in 1959 and a factor pf 10:1 in 1985) the nominal of these stamps today would only amount to 0.00002 or 0.00005 current Dong which made them basically worthless in 1990 when the standard letter rate amounted to 100 Dong.
 Clearly these favor cancelled stamps are not worth nearly as much as stamps that were cancelled in the late 40s or the 1950s.

 Below is a very rare letter sent from Binh Tu via the administrative center in Quang Tri Province.
 It carries the LK IV red censor stamp of Lien Khu IV (4th Interzone) along with the red and blue crosses that were applied by French censors.
 Unfortunately no date was entered by the postal official in Quang Tri but given the single 2 Dong franking the letter is most likely dated from the end of 1950 to the beginning of 1951.
 The standard letter rate at the time was 20 Dong.
 Given rampant inflation the Viet Minh had given up on printing new stamps and simply sold the old stamps at ten times the nominal value.
 Therefore the 2 Dong nominal value represents a 20 Dong franking.